Sroy20/Deep-Learning-Specialization-Notes/README.md

 1. Why are there are some side branches in the inception network?
 (Tries to perform prediction based on intermediate features -> can be used to detect overfitting)

 Read [this](https://arxiv.org/abs/1409.4842) and [this](https://arxiv.org/abs/1602.07261).

+### Practical advices for using ConvNets

+#### Using open-source implementation

+1. Use Github

+#### Transfer learning

+1. How to do transfer learning on smaller data?
+(Get a model trained on similar data.
+Freeze the conv layers i.e. the feature detector layers and train the fully connected layer)
+1. How to make transfer learning faster?
+(Since the first series of layers are fixed.
+Pre-compute this on the input data and save to disk.
+Then using this to train a softmax regression.)
+1. How to do transfer learning on mid-sized?
+(Freeze fewer layers.
+The trainable layers can be trained from scratch or the trained weights can be used as initialzer.
+With more data, the number of layers to freeze weill decrease.)
+1. How to do transfer learning on large datasets?
+(Unfreeze all layers.
+Treat trained weights as initializer and then do gradient descent.
+The final softmax layer has to be adjusted based on the number of classes.)

+#### Data augmentation

+1. What is the motivation behind data augmentation?
+1. What are some common data augmentation techniques?
+(Mirroring, Random cropping are two most common.
+Not so common ones are Rotation, Shearing, Local Warping, etc. Other techniques are color shifting, )
+1. What is color shifting?
+(Changing R, G, and B color randomly taken from a narrow distribution.
+Making robust to changes in the colors such as due to sunlight, night, etc.)
+1. How to do color augmentation?
+(PCA color augmentation - keeps the overall color/tint the same.
+If the image has more R and B than G, then it will more change R and B.)
+1. How to implement distortions during training?
+(Data kept in hard-disk.
+While loading data, distortions are done by a few CPU threads and then passed on as a batch.
+Training on batch and performing of distortions on another batch can be done in parallel to increase computational efficiency.)

+#### State of computer vision

+1. When to do hand-engineering features?
+1. What to do when dataset is smaller? (transfer learning or feature engineering)
+1. What are some techniques to do well benchmarks (probably can't be used in a production context)?
+(Ensembles, Multi-crop at test time, etc.)
+1. What is ensembling?
+(Train several networks independently and average their outputs)
+1. What is the 10-crop technique?
+(Run classifier on multiple  versions of test images and average results)